CMPS-6100/lab-09-template/lab-10.md

 6. What happens to these 5 clients?
 Do their `connect()`'s fail, or time out, or succeed?

   **Enter your answer in answers.md**

 7. Now let the first client exit (`ctrl-c`).
 What happens?

   **Enter your answer in answers.md**

 ## Chat Program

-Your task is to turn this basic client/server application into a chat program.
+Your task is to turn this basic client/server into a chat program.

 Your client will ask the user for a username and then connect to the server.
+The client will then send its first message to the server, the client's username.
+There should be no trailing new line character at the end of this string.

-The client will emit a prompt (`"> "`), read in a message from the user, then send it to the server.
+The client will read in a message from the user, then send it to the server.
 At this point the client will wait for the server's response.

 > **Note:** The client must remove any trailing new line characters from the
 > end of the message before sending it to the server.
 This will be important